 Pitzer College has three residence halls on campus.
 Pitzer, Atherton, Sanborn & Skandera (PAS/S) Halls are home for the first-year student population.
 Pitzer’s transfer and New Resources students live in West and East Hall and Mead Hall.
 PAS/S Hall and West and East Hall rooms are air conditioned, double occupancy rooms with two rooms sharing an adjoining vanity, bathroom, and shower.
 Mead Hall are suites that include single and double occupancy rooms with bathrooms that are shared with four students, and a common room shared with eight students.

 What’s in each room?

 - Each double room includes 2 beds, 2 desks, 2 desk chairs, 2 dressers, 2 closets, 2 internet ports, wireless internet, recycling and trash bins.
-Please note all beds in PAS Hall and West and East Hall, and Mead double rooms are extra long (36 inches x 80 inches).
-Due to the size of the single rooms in Mead, some single rooms in Mead have standard size mattresses.
+Please note all beds in PAS Hall, WES, Mead and CCA are twin XL long (36 inches x 80 inches).
+However, due to the size of the single rooms in Mead, some single rooms in Mead have standard twin size mattresses.

 - Students should bring their own sheets, towels, blankets, comforters, etc.

 - Each residence hall is equipped with laundry machines which accept Claremont Cash or quarters.
 Washing costs $1.00 and drying costs $0.75.
 Students are expected to clean their own rooms and bathrooms.

 - We encourage roommates and suitemates to communicate about purchasing cleaning supplies and setting up a cleaning schedule.
 The College cleans every bathroom on campus during winter break.

 - Students cannot keep their bikes in their rooms during the academic year, except during breaks.
 We encourage all students to bring their bikes into their rooms during breaks to reduce the risk of theft when the campus is emptier than usual.